 Online shoppers face unwelcome tax surprise

-Revenue levied around €68m in tax on gifts last year after intercepting goods at postal sorting depots
+Revenue levied about €68m in tax on gifts last year after intercepting goods at postal sorting depots

-Online shopping can lead to surprise aditional tax charges before Revenue will release your goods
+Online shopping can lead to surprise additional tax charges before Revenue will release your goods.
+File photograph: Getty

 Online shoppers buying goods from outside the European Union in the run-up to Christmas will likely face additional tax charges, the Revenue Commissioners have warned.
 The warning comes ahead of the busiest times of the year for online shopping.